 Multiple APRs are offered, both introductory and standard.
 Regular purchases start out at 0% APR for twelve months, but this converts to a range between 11.24% and 23.24%.
 Balance transfer rates start at 10.99% for a year, but this rate settles within a range of 11.24% and 23.24% afterwards.
 The cash advance APR is 25.24%.
 All of these rates are variable.

 At first glance, the Discover it Miles Card does not seem to compare with some of the other competitors on this list.
 It is much more obtainable than the others because only a moderately good credit history is needed.
 For those having trouble finding a card with any sort of benefits, this card is an ideal candidate.

 Rewards: 2pts/$1 spent on LAN ticket purchases, 1pt/$1 elsewhere

 Bonus Reward: 20,000 miles ($200) for making first purchase, 4,000 miles ($40) per year for being a member, 20% discount up to $1,000 on single purchase per year, 25% bonus miles each year

 Fees: $45 annual (besides first year), 3% or $5 balance transfer, 4% or $5 cash advances, $37 late

 There are several mile rates when making purchases with the Visa Signature Card.
 Two miles per dollar spent are awarded for LAN ticket purchases.
-The standard base rate is one mile per dollar spent on any type of transaction.
+The standard base rate is one mile per dollar spent on any other type of transaction.

-The LANPASS Visa Signature Card has an absurd amount of benefits while the LANPASS Visa Card is fairly limited.
+The LANPASS Visa Signature Card has an absurd amount of benefits, while the LANPASS Visa Card is fairly limited.
 The latter is most likely not worth the trouble, but the former is definitely a good deal.